 There’s no doubt that DDT was incredibly effective—at first—and cheap too.
 In 1955, the World Health Organization initiated its Global Malaria Eradication Program that relied largely on DDT for mosquito control and rapid diagnosis and treatment to reduce transmission.
 The program was very successful—again, at first.
 Unfortunately, failure to maintain the program and the development of resistance to DDT (evolution in action!) conspired to roll back or even completely reverse early victories.

 It was in the middle of this history that Rachel Carson published her book Silent Spring in 1962.
 The book was a powerful indictment of what Carson saw as the overuse of DDT and other pesticides, which she termed “biocides,” mainly because such chemicals almost never limit their toxic effects to just the intended organisms.
 In the book, she documented a number of adverse effects of DDT and other pesticides on the environment and human health.
 Specifically, Carson blamed DDT and pesticide use for thinning of birds’ egg shells and declining bird populations, as well as described it as potentially carcinogenic based on animal studies.
 She described how DDT entered the food chain and accumulated in the fatty tissues of animals, and how one of DDT’s greatest advantages as a pesticide, its ability to persist where it is sprayed and remain toxic to insects for long periods of time, was also what contributed to its potential harmful effect to the environment and humans.
-Much of what she found has stood up, although in fairness it must also be noted that Carson probably did vastly overstate how carcinogenic DDT is.
+Much of what she found has stood up, although in fairness it must also be noted that Carson did vastly overstate how carcinogenic DDT is, although the science at the time did provide enough reason to be alarmed.

 Despite this indictment, contrary to popular belief, it was not a book that was just about DDT, nor was it a book that called for the outright banning of DDT or other pesticides.
 Indeed, Carson was at pains to point out that she did not advocate banning DDT or pesticides.
 At one point she wrote: